 Frequently performed in conjunction with the extended deep plane facelift, a neck lift addresses the signs of aging of the neck comprehensively.
 The procedure tightens and removes excess skin, removes excess fat, and tightens loose muscle in a precise manner under direct visualization to restore the natural contours and length of the neck.
-Unlike other approaches to the neck lift, Dr. Harmon’s technique sharpens the entire length of the jawline from the front edge of the chin to the back edge of the jaw, fully restoring its youthful contours.
-This is performed by restoring the normal function of the superficial neck muscle as a support under the jaw.
+Unlike many other approaches to the neck lift, Dr. Harmon’s technique can sharpen the entire length of the jawline from the front edge of the chin to the back edge of the jaw, more closely approximating its youthful contours.
+This is performed by utilizing the superficial neck muscle as a support under the jaw.
 Furthermore, the extent of the neck lift is individualized to the extent of the aging process.
-This procedure is performed through a small incision hidden under the chin.
+This procedure is usually performed through a small incision hidden under the chin.

 Neck Lift Before & After